RTEMS/rtems-docs/c_user/key_concepts.rst

 of communication and/or synchronization.
-However, managers dedicated specifically to communication and synchronization provide well established mechanisms which directly map to the application’s varying needs.
+However, managers dedicated specifically to communication and synchronization provide well established mechanisms which directly map to the application's varying needs.
 This level of flexibility allows the application designer to match the features of a particular manager with the complexity of communication and synchronization required.
 The following managers were specifically designed for